Establishing trust in automated reasoning: Introduction

-The Open Science movement has made a first step towards dealing with automated reasoning in insisting on the necessity to publish scientific software, and ideally making the full development process transparent by the adoption of Open Source practices.
-While this level of transparency is a necessary condition for critical inspection, it is not sufficient.
-Almost no scientific software is subjected to in-depth independent review today.
-In fact, we do not even have established processes for performing such reviews.
-Moreover, as I will show, much of today's scientific software is written in a way that makes independent critical inspection particularly challenging if not impossible.
+Open Science has made a first step towards dealing with automated reasoning, in insisting on the necessity to publish scientific software, and ideally making the full development process transparent by the adoption of Open Source practices.
+While this level of transparency greatly facilitates critical inspection, it is not sufficient.
+Someone must actually look at this software with a critical eye, looking for mistakes and for tacit assumptions that users need to know about.
+This is not happening today, and we do not even have established processes for performing such reviews {[}Hinsen 2025{]}.
+Moreover, as I will explain later, much of today's scientific software is written in a way that makes independent critical inspection particularly challenging if not impossible.
 If we want scientific software to become trustworthy, we therefore have to develop reviewing practices in parallel with software architectures that make reviewing actually feasible in practice.
-And where reviewing is not possible, we must acknowledge the experimental nature of automated reasoning processes and make sure that everyone looking at their results is aware of their uncertain reliability.
+And where reviewing is not possible, we must acknowledge the fragile nature of automated reasoning processes and make sure that everyone looking at their results is aware of their uncertain reliability.